Darkle/MarkSearch/README.md

 Make a note that the extension should work ok with google search pages that have RTL languages

+Note that at the moment it doesnt support quoting to make the search more accurate - the current search is `from "fts" where fts match '"tech news" OR ("tech" AND "news")'`

 ### Help

 ##### Setting Up The MarkSearch Browser Extension